-- The Directors are of the view that the Fund is expected to generate profits and positive cash flows in FY 21 as the economic consequences of COVID-19 are expected to be temporary - The Directors are seeking to raise additional equity funds in order to meet liabilities as they fall due
+- The Directors are of the view that the Fund is expected to generate profits and positive cash flows in FY 22 as the economic consequences of COVID-19 are expected to improve once Victoria achieves its target vaccination rate. - The Directors raised additional funds in September 2020 to meet ongoing costs and have the ability, if need be, to do so again.